nishantjr/k-play/tutorials.md

 There is a detailed discussion at the end of the document about the `--transition` option of `kompile`, because that is important and we want

+==> /home/njr/co/github.com/kframework/k5/k-distribution/tutorial/1_k/5_types/README.md <==

+## Part 5: Defining Type Systems

+In this part of the tutorial we will show that defining type systems for languages is essentially no different from defining semantics.
+The major difference is that programs and fragments of programs now rewrite to their types, instead of to concrete values.
+In terms of K, we will learn how to use it for a certain particular but important kind of applications.

 ==> /home/njr/co/github.com/kframework/k5/k-distribution/tutorial/1_k/5_types/lesson_1/README.md <==
 <!-- Copyright (c) 2014-2019 K Team.
 All Rights Reserved. -->